Draggie306/CheatSheets/A level/source/Geography.md

 Mexico also provides southern states such as Texas and southern California with low-skill, frequently illegal populations driven by the higher wages (though unfortunately many are still exploited by low-paying employers) and demand for agriculture and construction in the rapidly growing southern cities.
 Remittances constitute 4% of Mexico's GDP (or 63bn $US), largely from the USA.

-U.S. Companies are expected to invst 40bn in Mexico throughout 2024.
-This creates a mutual demand for politicians to treat the interdependence between the countries seriously, with the companies benefitting from growth whilst Mexico benefits from greater availaibility of jobs and resources.
+U.S. Companies are expected to invest 40bn in Mexico throughout 2024.
+This creates a mutual demand for politicians to treat the interdependence between the countries seriously, with the companies benefitting from growth whilst Mexico benefits from greater availability of jobs and resources.

 There is increasing environmental political cooperation and interdependence with Mexico through the joint management of the Colorado river basin (that supports 40m people) and increasing collaboration regarding the fighting of illegal crossings, and drug and people trafficking at the border.
 USAID also invest in governmental projects to reduce deforestation by 2030 and promote natural climate solutions and energy efficiency.